 To keep your computer running smoothly and improve the computer speed, it’s important to take care of some of its maintenance needs at least every month.
-Create a checklist of things you need to do and set yourself a reminder to perform these tasks on a regular basis.
+Create a computer maintenance checklist of things you need to do and set yourself a reminder to perform these tasks on a regular basis.
 Here are five ideas.

 Clean out your computer

 Clean out your computer at least once a month.
 When using certain programs, sometimes a lot of temporary files will accumulate, and storing too much data can slow down your computer.
 Use the built-in disk cleanup tool to clean out your disk and delete old files and uninstall unneeded programs.

 Clean up your computer physically as well.
 Doing this on a monthly basis will prevent dust from accumulating in the fan and other internal areas, which can slow down your computer.
 In addition, wipe the screen so that it’s clear.

 Run a defrag

 As you use more and more files and add files to the hard drive, they get split into fragments and are spread to different locations on the hard drive.
 Run Defrag, which is also located in System Tools.
 A defrag will pull those fragments together, making it easier and faster for the computer to find and open file.

 Update your software

 Software vendors are always releasing update to their software to improve features, fix bugs and remove security risks and vulnerabilities.
 Make sure that all of your installed programs are up to date.
 This will help keep your computer safe from viruses.
 Windows updates important to keep updated.
 Hackers usually target vulnerabilities in the windows operating system so make sure you check for any Windows updates that you may have missed and install them.

 Do a full antivirus scan